karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/instructions_for_aws.md

 gmx mdrun -s benchMEM.tpr -nsteps 5000 -deffnm benchMEM && tar cvzf benchMEM.tar benchMEM*
 ```

-7. For making the code keep runing when you close terminal (keep running the instance), you can add nohup to code.
+7. For making the code keep running when you close terminal (while running the instance), you can add nohup to code.
 For example:
 ```
 nohup gmx mdrun -deffnm example -v > output.log &
 ```